-effects that will be considered in the EA (see Figure 2).
+Section 5 of CEAA, 2012 describes specific categories of direct and indirect environmental effects that will be considered in the EA.
 However, to be able to assess these categories of environmental effects, a complete understanding of the changes the project will cause to the environment is required, including changes that are directly linked or necessarily incidental to any federal decisions that would permit the project to be carried out.